-NATIONAL OLYMPIC COMMITTEE (NOC)
+National Olympic Committee (NOC)

 All countries have a National Olympic Committee (NOC).
 Since TWIF has been granted Olympic Recognition, several National Olympic Committees (NOC's) have recognized the National Tug of War Associations in their respective countries.
-However, as it is up to the NOC's to recognise a national association.
-Not all NOC's have accepted the national tug of war association.
-The Association of National Olympic Committees (ANOC) of the IOC has invited the NOC's to recognise the national associations of Olympic Recognised Sport Federations.
+However, as it is up to the NOC's to recognise a national association and not all NOC's have as yet accepted or acknowledged the national tug of war association.
+The Association of National Olympic Committees (ANOC) of the IOC has however formally invited the NOC's to recognise the national associations of Olympic Recognised Sport Federations.